 Ohi ceramics are primarily made for use in the tea ceremony and they are all personally made by members of the Ohi family.
 The potters do not use a wheel, but shape the clay with their hands and special spatula-like tools that are handed down from generation to generation.
 The ceramics are made from soft clay and fired at unusually low temperatures.
 Once glazed and completed these works are distinctive for their simple artistry and the soft glow of their colors.

 The history of Ohi pottery goes back to 1666 when Lord Maeda Tsunanori, the fifth lord of the ruling Maeda family, invited a tea master called Senso Soshitsu to Kanazawa.
 Senso Soshitsu brought along a potter named Chozaemon who began to make tea bowls.
 Chozaemon found that the best local clay was in a village near Kanazawa called Ohi, and so Ohi became the name of both his family and their pottery.
-Since that time each master of the Ohi generation has taken the name Chozaemon, so the current master is the 10th Ohi Chozaemon.
-You can see and buy the works of the 10th Ohi Chozaemon and his son Ohi Toshio in the Ohi Gallery.
+Since that time each master of the Ohi line has taken the name Chozaemon.
+The 11th-generation successor is Toshio Ohi Chozaemon XI, also known as the 11th Ohi Chozaemon.
+In the Ohi Gallery you can see works by the 10th Ohi Chozaemon, Toshio Ohi Chozaemon XI, and the next-generation artist Yuki Nara.

-This modern gallery and the connected café area were designed by the renowned architect Kengo Kuma.
-Here for a fee you can enjoy a cup of green tea in an original Ohi tea bowl that you select yourself.
-The tea is served with a traditional local sweet.
+The modern gallery and Nennen-an tearoom were built in 2014 in a Kanazawa City designated preservation building, with design by the renowned architect Kengo Kuma.
+Here for a fee you can enjoy matcha and a Kanazawa-style sweet using a selected Ohi-yaki tea bowl.
 This building is also attached to an old samurai residence that is officially designated by the city as a site of historical importance.

 The Ohi Museum behind the gallery displays famous works by each generation of the Ohi family as well as old family heirlooms and antiques.